eskeype/GamePlayer/README.md

 The intent of this platform is to have it be a convenient way for people to train and test out AI's for simple two player games like Tic Tac Toe, and other games in the future as well.

 # Specific intended changes for GamePlayer (Ordered by priority)

-- Redo design for PerfectGamePlayer.
-It should be possible to store the game tree for a particular game - PERFECT PLAYER IS CURRENTLY BROKEN, FIX UNDERWAY

 - Include driver scripts for training, validation (without training), and spectating particular games - IN PROGRESS